fchauvel/MAD/README.md

     * SensApp example
  * Tests
     * Test shutting down workers, they shall first complete there current task
-    * Test whether the limit are respected in autoscaling
+    * Test that rejection count is not cumulative
  * Refactorings
     * Extract monitoring into a separate simulated entity, which can be configured throughout the settings
     * Format of the logs should be defined by the service itself, not by the factory
- * Documentation
+    * A test factory shared among simulation test